intershop/intershop-pwa/docs/guides/migrations.md

 ## From 4.1 to 4.2

-The basket attribute 'orderReferenceId' is now saved as native attribute 'externalOrderReference' at the basket, but it still exists at the basket and can be displayed further on, if needed.
+The basket attribute 'orderReferenceId' is now saved as native attribute 'externalOrderReference' at the basket, but it still exists at the basket and can be displayed further on if needed.

 A better handling for cookie `SameSite` and `secure` settings was implemented with new defaults to `SameSite=Strict` and `secure`.
-This can still be overridden when calling `cookies.services` `put` method with explicitly set values.
+This can still be overridden when calling the `cookies.services` `put` method with explicitly set values.
-Now the `secure` setting is always set to `true` if in `https` mode, you can prevent this by explicitly setting it to `false`.
+Now the `secure` setting is always set to `true` if in `https` mode.
+You can prevent this by explicitly setting it to `false`.
-If the PWA is run with `http` (should only be in development environments) `secure` is not set.
+If the PWA is run with `http` (should only be in development environments), `secure` is not set.
-Additionally if the PWA is run in an iframe all cookies are set with `SameSite=None` (e.g. for punchout or Design View).
+Additionally, if the PWA is run in an iframe, all cookies are set with `SameSite=None` (e.g., for punchout or Design View).
 Be aware that some browsers no longer accept cookies with `SameSite=None` without `secure`.
-Before by default no `SameSite` was set so browsers treated it as `SameSite=Lax`, this needs to be set explicitly now if it is really intended.
+Before, by default no `SameSite` was set so browsers treated it as `SameSite=Lax`.
+This needs to be set explicitly now if it is really intended.
-For migrating check the calls of the `cookies.service` `put` method whether they need to be adapted.
+For migrating, check whether the calls of the `cookies.service` `put` method need to be adapted.

-The user's language selection is saved as a cookie (`preferredLocale`) now and restored after the PWA is loaded.
+The user's language selection is saved as a cookie (`preferredLocale`) now and restored after the PWA has loaded.
 This functionality can be enabled/disabled with the feature toggle `saveLanguageSelection`.

 ## From 4.0 to 4.1